 Until the laws change, we’ll continue to see legal debate arising around modern ways of working, and their incompatibility with our current employment status tests, especially within the gig economy.

-We hope to see some progress in the coming year, but changes to the law will not be straightforward and are likely to provoke political debate.
+We hope to see some progress throughout 2019, but changes to the law will not be straightforward and are likely to provoke political debate.
 With the government’s attention focused on Brexit, however, it’s unlikely we’ll see any law changes in this area in 2019.

 Many employers are now wary about using self-employed contractors, but with the right advice and written agreements, employers can minimise the risks of unwittingly employing someone on a worker status and subsequently facing bills to cover their taxes, holiday pay and statutory payments.